 By Claire Georgiou, Reboot Naturopath, B.HSc ND

-In the week leading up to the reboot we suggest you follow these before a Reboot Food Guidelines.
+In the week leading up to the Reboot, we suggest you follow these Reboot Food Guidelines.

 Each group of suspected foods can be tested in turn.
-Slowly introduce each food group that you may suspect could be a possible allergen.
+Slowly introduce each food group that you suspect could be an allergen.
 For you, there may only be one or a few food groups that you may wish to test, such as dairy or gluten.

 Symptoms can appear almost immediately after consuming a food allergen you cannot tolerate, or they may appear the following day, or they may take as long as three to five days before they appear.

-To test a food it is suggested to consume 3 serves per day for 3 days of the suspect food.
+To test a food it is suggested to consume 3 serving per day for 3 days of the suspect food.

-– Dairy products – 3 serves of unsweetened dairy such as milk, natural yogurt, cheese, cream and sour cream.
+– Dairy products – 3 servings of unsweetened dairy such as milk, natural yogurt, cheese, cream and sour cream.

 – Wheat allergy – Wheat cereal for breakfast, wholegrain bread for lunch and wholegrain pasta for dinner.

-– Preservatives & colours – large amounts of lollies containing artificial preservatives & colours throughout the day. (this could make anyone sick if you ask me!).
-Sulphite containing dried fruit (preservative 220 or sulphur dioxide).
+– Preservatives & colors – large amounts of candies containing artificial preservatives & colors throughout the day. (this might make anyone sick if you ask me!).
+Sulfite-containing dried fruit (preservative 220 or sulphur dioxide).

 – Eggs – 2-3 eggs per day